panteng/vue-filters-kit/README.md

         npm install vue-filters-kit --save

-2. Register these filters in your vue.js webapp:
+2. Register these filters in your Vue.js app:

         const App = new Vue({
             el: '#app',